If you want to get online when you're out and about, it's possible to find thousands of free, legal hotspots in cities and towns across the UK.

 They're no good if you're constantly on the move.
-You'll have to keep connecting to a new hotspot, which can be time-consuming and disruptive.
+You usually have to keep connecting to new hotspots, which can be time-consuming and disruptive.

 Your use can be restricted.
 Often hotspots will have restrictions on how long you can use them, while some websites and downloading may be blocked.

 If any of these are likely to be an issue for you, then it may be better to use your mobile phone's 3G or 4G connection or consider paying for a Mobile Broadband connection.

 You'll find free Wi-Fi in all sorts of places in some, it's citywide